Kirari04/videocms/README.md

 You can also use the live preview here: <a href="https://videocms.senpai.one/" target="_blank">videocms.senpai.one</a>

-## Images for Arm CPU's like raspberry pi
+## Images For Arm64 CPU's Like Raspberry Pi
 just use the same images like before just add  `_arm64` to the end of the tag. <br>
 Here some examples
 ```